Wager Mutiny: Bulkeley and the Speedwell survivors return to England

-Last week four officers of the Wager which went out with Mr Anson, viz the Lieutenant of the ship [illegible, Bulkley?], two lieutenants of marines and four sailors arrived here in a Portuguese vessel; they say they were cast away upon an uninhabited island in the South Seas in May last twelvemonth, after they had lost their ship they lengthened their longboat and threw a deck over her in which & two open boats the whole crew being 81 in number resorted to put to sea, except their Captain who said it was as well to starve as be drowned which he was persuaded would be their fate [this is a lie].
+Last week four officers of the Wager which went out with Mr Anson, viz the Lieutenant of the ship [illegible, Bulkeley?], two lieutenants of marines and four sailors arrived here in a Portuguese vessel; they say they were cast away upon an uninhabited island in the South Seas in May last twelvemonth, after they had lost their ship they lengthened their longboat and threw a deck over her in which & two open boats the whole crew being 81 in number resorted to put to sea, except their Captain who said it was as well to starve as be drowned which he was persuaded would be their fate [this is a lie].
 One of the boats put back again immediately [the barge], the others proceeded, sailed the Straights of Magellan, kept along the coast 'till they got to Rio Grande, where they say they were well received by the Portuguese.
 But before they got there several of the people died in the voyage, others ran away there [meaning Isaac Morris and others, this is also a lie].
 The rest sailed again from thence and went to Rio de Janeiro, what numbers landed there they do not remember.
 The whole event the Lieutenant [Baynes] says must be very important for [Page 2] the sailors were become masters and would not suffer him to keep a journal.
 When they got to the Rio de Janeiro there were lots of their companions who left them at Rio Grande had been there & were gone away in His Majesty's ship commanded by Captain Smith who sailed for the West Indies seven or eight days before they got in.
 The officers gone home of this Packet [HMS Stirling Castle] & the sailors are put on board His Majesty's ship the Greyhound.

 Pack's book describes a similar report:

 Arrival of some of the castaways from the loss of H.M.S.
 Wager in the South Pacific.
 Were well treated by Portuguese at Rio de Janeiro, but sailors were mutinous against their officers.
 King of Portugal has had another seizure and his departure for Caldas is postponed... etc."